Key Appleton Institute Research Personnel

 Phone: (08) 8378 4528

 Charlotte is a postdoctoral research fellow at the Appleton Institute.
-Her research focusses on optimising the performance and safety of shift workers by targeting on-shift behaviours such as eating.
+Her research focuses on optimising the performance and safety of shift workers by targeting on-shift behaviours such as eating.
 Her research interests include shiftwork, cognitive performance, driving safety, nutrition, physical activity, and worker health and safety.

 Charlotte completed her undergraduate honours degree in Psychology at the University of South Australia in 2015 and then began her PhD at the Sleep and Chronobiology Laboratory at the University of South Australia in 2016.
 Charlotte’s PhD work focussed on altering 24-hour eating patterns for shift workers to improve safety on shift, and she found that a snack during the nightshift is optimal for best performance.